NYC Subway Guide

 There are 3 different types of cards available for purchase.
 If you only want to use the subway once, a single ride to ticket will do - but why not just tap your credit card?
 At the time of this writing a single ride ticket is $2.75; please note that you will have two hours to enter the system with this card.
 This does not mean that you can swipe it repeatedly for 2 hours.
 You may also purchase a pay as you go card.
-Which means that you may load it with as much money as you like.
-Each time you swipe the card, $2.50 will be deducted.
+Which means that you may load it with as much money as you like and each time you swipe the card, $2.50 will be deducted.
 Lastly, you may purchase an unlimited use ticket.
 The minimum unlimited use ticket is one week ($30).
-Both unlimited and regular passes cost $1 and may be reloaded with more time or money as needed.
+Both unlimited and regular passes cost $1 for the card alone and may be reloaded with more time or money as needed.
 Please note that unlimited does not actually mean unlimited.
 You may only swipe the card once every 18 minutes.
-In other words, if you mistakenly swipe your card successfully, you may not leave and swipe again for 18 minutes.
+In other words, if you mistakenly swipe your card successfully you may not swipe again for 18 minutes.
 This helps to deter multiple riders on one pass.
 However you may swipe your card and then use it on a bus or vice versa without waiting.
 If you are using a single ride or a pay as you go card, you may transfer to a bus or vice versa within 2 hours you will not be charged again.
 This is considered a transfer.
 When swiping the card at a turnstile you must not swipe too slowly or too swiftly.
 If you do, the reader will not recognize your card, try again.
 Generally, if you are using a pay as you go card you should not change turnstiles if you get a "swipe again" message, the machine has already taken a fare and if you change turnstiles it will take another.
 If you have an unlimited use pass you may try again at another turnstile if you are having trouble.